aliahsan07/deps-cloud-project/k8s/README.md

 In the event that MySQL didn't come up, it's likely that you do not have a `StorageClass` configured for your cluster.

-Similar to the standalone instructions above, you can grab either the LoadBalancer IP or NodePort.
+Similar to the standalone instructions above, you can grab either the `LoadBalancer` IP or `NodePort`.
 When running in `minikube`, your `LoadBalancer` will never be assigned an External-IP.
-In this case, just use the NodePort in combination with your `minikube ip` address.
+In this case, just use the `NodePort` in combination with your `minikube ip` address.

 ```
 $ kubectl get services -n depscloud-system gateway